malachi-iot/estdlib/README.md

 It's presently being considered to map 1, 2 and 3 to layer1, layer2 and layer3 forward_lists, respectively

+### estd::list

+Doubly-linked list having the same capabilities as forward_list with its node allocation.

 ## Queues

 Circular queues are particularly useful in embedded environments, and as such layer1::deque provides exactly that.
 A layer2 and layer3 variant are planned.

+### estd::priority_queue

+In theory std::priority_queue should work out of the box with the estd containers.
+However, it mysteriously does not so estd::priority_queue does work, though not as powerful as std::priority_queue.

 ## Vectors

 Vector is implemented quite similarly to standard library, but utilizes extra features of our allocator approach.
+Right now layer1 vectors work well.
 Eventually vectors shall be able to operate in at least layer1-layer3 modes

 ## Maps

+Planned

 ## Strings